Temptation and Sin: On the Mortification of Sin in Believers Book ReviewSeptember 9, 2021 Book Review

-In 1651, at the request of Parliament, Owen was appointed Dean of Christ Church College, Oxford University, and in the following year he was appointed Vice Chancellor of the entire Oxford University.
+In 1651, at the request of Parliament, Owen was appointed dean of Christ Church College at Oxford University, and in the following year, he was appointed vice chancellor of the entire Oxford University.
 While in these administrative roles, Owen was frequently called to London to give counsel on public affairs and to preach before Parliament.
 In addition to those duties, he preached on alternate Lord’s Days to the teenage students at Oxford.
 From these series of sermons to his students, he drew the content for his book On the Mortification of Sin in Believers.

-Owen’s works are arranged in 24 volumes which amount to more than 13,000 pages of material.
-Volumes 1-16 of his works are divided into three categories: Doctrinal, Practical, and Controversial (polemical).
-Volume 6: Temptation and Sin marks the first work in the “Practical” category and includes four separate books:
+Owen’s works are arranged in twenty-four volumes that amount to more than thirteen thousand pages of material.
+Volumes 1–16 of his works are divided into three categories: Doctrinal, Practical, and Controversial (polemical).
+Volume 6: Temptation and Sin marks the first work in the Practical category and includes four separate books:

 - On the Mortification of Sin in Believers